fry-guy/piboy-keymaps/README.md

 To pass a selected item between two characters, click the button that corresponds to the target character without releasing the <b>right trigger</b>.
 To go straight to the inventory of the character who received the item, briefly hold the button after the item transfers.

-<i>Optional: Holding the <b>select button</b> will activate a second, optional control scheme for navigating the inventory.
+<i>Optional: Holding the <b>select button</b> will activate a second, optional mini-control scheme to fast navigate the inventory.
 The following commands require that you to continue to hold the <b>select button</b>:

 To move across characters, click the <b>left</b> or <b>right triggers</b>.
 To navigate the inventory, click the <b>y (up)</b> and <b>b (down)</b> buttons.
 To page up and down, use the <b>z button</b>.
 (Click to page down or briefly hold to page up.)
 To clear a selection, click the <b>c button</b>.‡ To equip or unequip an item, use the <b>a button</b>.
 (Click to equip or briefly hold to unequip).
 To use or discard an item, use the <b>x button</b>.
 (Click to use or briefly hold to discard.)
 To exit the inventory, briefly hold the <b>start button</b>.
 To re-open the inventory screen from the character sheet, click the <b>start button</b>.